Q-ball-like solitons on the M2-brane with worldvolume fluxes: Analytic String Q-ball-like (QBL) solutions to the M2-brane with fluxes.

 In order to find a solution of the complete system (\ref{FamiliaGeneral}) we fix the proportionality constant $j\in \mathbb{Q}$ such that $j\lambda_\rho\in \mathbb{Z}$.
-When the arbitrary constants $c_a^b$ are equal, for different $a=1,2$ and equal $b$, the solutions become reduced to
+For the case when the arbitrary constants $c_a^b=r_b$ for different $a=1,2$ , the solutions become reduced to